tubav/fiteagle/src/site/markdown/developers.md

 General
 -------
-This repository is divided into sub projects that should all follow the same procedure that is described here.
-When changing or adding code we strongly suggest you to follow the principles of the [Clean Code Developer](http://www.clean-code-developer.com) web site and maybe to have a look at [Uncle Bob's Clean Code](http://www.cleancoders.com/) video series.
+This repository is divided into self-contained sub projects (interconnected via mvn/jars) that should all follow the same procedure that is described here.
+When changing or adding code the whole project MUST compile and SHOULD run without any configuration (e.g. use a stub/in-memory database as default and give the user the option to configure a local MySQL database).
+Furthermore, we strongly SUGGEST you to follow the principles of the [Clean Code Developer](http://www.clean-code-developer.com) web site and MAYBE to have a look at [Uncle Bob's Clean Code](http://www.cleancoders.com/) video series.